 International contacts

 Our academic staff’s wide network of national and international contacts enables you to conduct research in the Netherlands or another country.
-A number of our graduates have received funded doctoral positions and are pursuing doctoral research at Utrecht University, as well as at other world-renowned research universities such a Cornell University, Brandeis University, UCLA, Berkeley, University of Toronto, Royal Holloway, Cambridge University, Max Planck Institute for Empirical Aesthetics, Duke University, Katholieke Universiteit Leuven, University of Ghent, Universitat Autònoma de Barcelona and University of Oxford.
+A number of our graduates have received funded doctoral positions and are pursuing doctoral research at Utrecht University, as well as at other world-renowned research universities such as Cambridge University, the University of Oxford, Cornell University, Brandeis University, UCLA, Berkeley, the University of Toronto, Royal Holloway, the Max Planck Institute for Empirical Aesthetics, Duke University, Katholieke Universiteit Leuven, the University of Ghent and Universitat Autònoma de Barcelona.

 Key facts